yogin16/yogin16.github.io/_posts/2018-04-10-giraph-hadoop-setup.markdown

 comments:   true
 ---

+We wanted to use http://giraph.apache.org/ for big graph analysis.
+As Giraph depends on Hadoop and HDFS, We need to setup hadoop cluster. and deploy Giraph.

 ### Introduction

-We want to use http://giraph.apache.org/ for influencer analysis

-It depends on Hadoop and HDFS.

-We need to setup hadoop cluster. and deploy giraph. the setup http://giraph.apache.org/quick_start.html explains for hadoop version 1.
+The setup http://giraph.apache.org/quick_start.html explains for hadoop version 1.
 We are going to use version hadoop 2 - which doesnt have map reduce and it is replaced by yarn framework.

 ### Setup Hadoop
 For local hadoop yarn setup I followed (not followed with exact steps - there are some config props changed due to version):